r3m1kkk/BerlinClockFsharp/Readme.md

 # F# learning

 This fork is for learning F#.
-It will evaluate with the time.
 At this moment I rewrote unit tests using F#.
 More about this here:

 http://blog.koczapski.com/en/2016/03/13/unit-tests-in-fsharp-friendly-names/
 http://blog.koczapski.com/en/2017/01/10/testcase-in-nunit-removing-code-duplication/